OctopusDeploy/docs/docs/deployment-examples/certificates/add-certificate.md

 ---
 title: Add a Certificate to Octopus
 description: Upload a X.509 certificate to be managed by Octopus Deploy
 position: 1
-version: "3.11"
 ---

 To add a certificate to Octopus, navigate to {{Library,Certificates,Add Certificate}}

 ![Add certificate](add-certificate.png "width=500")